-As a result of considerable feedback and guidance from Student Assembly, IT Governance Council, and other university stakeholders, as well as assessment of the current student printing service (Net-Print), a new project has been chartered and approved.
+As a result of considerable feedback and guidance from the Student Assembly, IT Governance Council, and other university stakeholders, as well as an assessment of the current student printing service (Net-Print), a new project has been chartered and approved.
 The Student Printing Service Project is committed to delivering a consistent and equitable printing experience for Cornell students.
-Upcoming initiatives will roll out exciting new features and components of the service over time, aimed at striking the right balance of cost, ease of use, and environmental sustainability, while streamlining support and infrastructure.
+Upcoming initiatives will roll out features and components of the new CU Print service over time, aimed at striking the right balance of cost, ease of use, and environmental sustainability while streamlining support and infrastructure.

 - Focus on printing for students.

-- Strive for uniform and reduced printing rates, offering free printing allocations to students.
+- Strive for uniform and reduced printing rates, offering free printing allocations to all matriculated students.

-- Implement a solution that is sustainable and environmentally conscientious.
+- Implement solutions that are sustainable and environmentally engaged.

 Most recently, we have:

 - Continued to share information about the process with the IT Governance Council, IT Service Group Directors, Student Assembly, and College Business Officers.

 - Completed the build and configuration of the prototype system.

 - Held a vendor printer demo for Student Assembly representatives.